 Living in Harmony with the Seasons

 Traditional Chinese Medicine (TCM) states that people should live in harmony with their environment.
+TCM places special importance in being in harmony with time cycles, seasons being a key element in this approach.
 During winter, this means slowing down in the colder months, deeply nourishing yourself, and keeping warm and well rested in order to plant the seeds for renewed vitality in the new year.
 As nature slows down and hibernates during the winter, the process of new growth and regeneration for the spring has already begun internally.

 Wintertime is an excellent time for retrospection, meditation and exploration of deeper issues.
 To do this, we need to slow down.
 In fact, we are usually so busy that we are not even aware of how neurotic our thoughts and actions are.
 When we slow down through meditation, relaxation, or simply taking some time off, we may be overwhelmed by the recognition of how fast and full our lives really are.
 If we can take the time to truly relax and slow down, the winter season can provide a profound opportunity for internal insight and deep introspection.
 This process may naturally give rise to “stuff” that is stuck under the surface of our mundane activities; issues, thoughts or patterns we may have been avoiding with our ongoing busyness.
 Simply allow these issues to arise, unfold and slip away as you calm your mind with simple meditation and breathing practices.
 Allowing this process to unfold during the winter season can have a much different quality than the peeling process that we engage in during our spring and fall cleanse.
 The end result may be similar but different organ systems, emotions and patterns are involved.
 This level of mind/heart medicine is an integral part of true integrative health and the winter season is an excellent time to experience meditation’s holistic benefits.
 For more in-depth discussion on meditation for beginners, click here.

 According to the principles of TCM, winter is associated with the element of water and influences the health of the kidneys, bladder, adrenal glands, bones (including bone marrow) and teeth.
-In TCM, the kidneys are the primary source of vitality, energy and heat as well as vital essence.
+In TCM, the kidneys are the primary source of vitality, energy and heat as well as vital essence – our genetic and epigenetic potential.
 Energy is drawn from this source during times of stress and anxiety or when the body requires healing.
 During the coldness of winter, it is critical to maintain healthy kidneys and adrenal glands through proper diet and supplementation, good hydration, as well as energetic practices such as yoga and Tai Chi, which help keep your core warm and well nourished.

 Emotions in the Winter